ssomero/node-react/README.md

 When project exists in github, you can activate it in Travis CI
 * https://travis-ci.org/ => sign in with github
 * Add new repository by activating repository from repository list
-* Create a git branch from where you want travis to build automatically (in this example it is `development`).
-If you're using some other named branch than development, change branch name in .travis.yml:
+* Create a git branch from where you want travis to build automatically (in this example it is `master`).
+If you're using some other named branch than master, change branch name in .travis.yml:
     ```
     branches:
         only: